RecreationalUse-04.webp

 TIMELINE

-• In 2022, 13-miles of the river are upgraded to Recreation by GA EPD.
+• 2022: 13-miles of the river are upgraded to Recreation by GA EPD.

 South River in the City